romellogoodman/react-goodgraphics/README.md

 [![npm version](https://badge.fury.io/js/react-goodgraphics.svg)](https://badge.fury.io/js/react-goodgraphics)

 A set of components for working with SVGs in React.
 This library is a very thin-wrapper over native SVG functionality.
+This project is part of goodgraphics.xyz

 ## Usage